korem-lab/pymgpipe/README.md

 from pymgpipe.test import test_pymgpipe
 test_pymgpipe(solver='gurobi')
 ```
-If everything is properly configured, this should return no exceptions.
+If everything is properly configured, this will run with no fatal exceptions.

 ### Testing model creation
 In order to test model creation using provided examples, you'll have to first create a local copy of this repository (see below).
 After you've done that, you can follow the example shown at `examples/workflow.ipynb`.
 Change the `solver` param to correspond to your solver of choice and run through the shown steps.